• <GetStart>

 Description

 The server in a peer-to-peer synchronization is passive.
-It does not call syncdata or syncfile.
-It simply responds to requests initiated from the client.
-The Bluetooth server runs until either the client successfully connects and disconnects or the operator cancels the synchronization.
+It does not call any synchronization functions.
+It simply responds to requests initiated by the client.
+The Bluetooth server runs until either the client successfully disconnects (after connecting), or the operator cancels the synchronization.

 Return Value